vieliashevskyi/deepest-descent/README.md

 * Maze is redrawn as a new output after each turn, giving you a chance to scroll through the history of maze states
 * Art style is simplistic and was heavily inspired by Dwarfs Fortress aesthetics
 * Player is able to type in a sequence of moves that will be executed one-by-one
   * This is a reason for requirement to tap **Enter** to perform a move after input.
-This is partially to simualte input style on older devices
+This is partially to simulate input style on older devices
 * Completely chaotic level generation.
 It has so few content and enemy constraints that you can encounter truly idiotic mazes
 * Local leaderboard.
 Compete against your friends and family and hope that luck will be on your side
 * 7 enemies with different movement patterns and super powers to encounter, defeat or elude